devG3e/Multi-Language-Web-Development-Showcase/README.md

 A comprehensive web application demonstrating proficiency in multiple programming languages and technologies for web development.

+NB: Worked on this project with some help from Gemini 2.5 Flash, ChatGPt & Cursor.

 ## 🚀 Technologies Used

 - **Frontend**: HTML5, CSS3, JavaScript (ES6+)